 The Swiss authorities online

-If you are a couple wishing to adopt a child, you should:
+If you are a married couple wishing to adopt a child, you should:

 If you wish to adopt a child as a single person, you should:

-You may only adopt a child as a single person if you are not married.
-If you are married, and you wish to adopt a child as a single person, you may only do so if it is impossible to adopt a child jointly with your spouse.
+You may only adopt a child as a single person if you are neither married nor in a registered partnership.
+If you are and you wish to adopt a child as a single person, you may only do so if certain conditions are fulfilled.
 For more detailed information, contact the central authority for adoption in your canton of residence.

-The suitability of the prospective parents is assessed before they receive the authorisation to welcome a child into their home.
+The suitability of the prospective parents is assessed before they receive the authorisation to adopt a child.
 They need to guarantee that they can look after the child long-term, and are able to provide for and bring up the child.

 File your application for adoption with the central authority for adoption in your canton of residence.